chinhuat/quiz/README.md

 Python + Docker Quiz
 ====================

 **Goal:** Implement unsigned 16-bit and 32-bit data types in Python which satisfy test cases in `tests` directory, then build the smallest possible container to allow anyone to run the test cases.
+Please fork this repo on GitHub, then commit and push your changes to your own GitHub account for review.

 **Note:** Don't use NumPy (http://www.numpy.org) as it would take away all the fun :-)